 Ten Reading Responses (25%; 2.5% for each) In addition to your exams and argument analyses, I expect you to keep up on the reading.
 To facilitate discussion and keep you on track, you are expected to complete 10 weekly critical summaries.
 You are to complete the reading for the week (assigned by Wednesday) and write a 1-page critical discussion of the reading.
+It is not enough to summarize the reading; you must make some kind of critical contribution in order to receive full credit.
 You are to submit them to Canvas by 11:59p on Sunday.
-You can miss up to 5 before it has any direct impact on your final grade in the class.
+The dropbox will close at that time, and I will not accept any late responses.
+But keep in mind that since I'm only requiring 10, you can miss up to 5 before it has any direct impact on your final grade in the class.